 Geoff was an International Relations Major at the University of Maine, Orono, ME.
 He and his wife, Lori, were married in 1980 and have four children.
 They live in Helena, Montana.

-Brent Fontana is the Director of Network Development & Strategy for the Zayo Group, and leads Zayo Group's Dark Fiber Construction Services unit working with the k-12 schools, and other public anchor institutions across the country.
+Brent Fontana is currently a Technical Business Developer for Amazon Web Services.
+Previously, he was the Director of Network Development & Strategy for the Zayo Group, and led Zayo Group's Dark Fiber Construction Services unit working with the k-12 schools, and other public anchor institutions across the country.
 Mr. Fontana has 15 years of telecommunications industry experience and has served in a variety of product and strategy functions, and previously as product and strategy lead for Zayo's European Business Unit headquartered in London.
 Prior to Zayo, Mr. Fontana held a variety of leadership roles where he was responsible for access management, M&A integrations, network and infrastructure planning and development.
 Brent earned his bachelor's degree in Economics from Lewis & Clark College in Portland Oregon.

-Matthew Gerst is Director of Regulatory Affairs at CTIA-The Wireless Association®.
+Matthew Gerst is Assistant Vice President of Regulatory Affairs at CTIA-The Wireless Association®.
 Matthew leads the association's efforts before the Federal Communications Commission ("FCC") on a variety of policy matters, including universal service, 9-1-1 and emergency communications, and access for people with disabilities.
 In addition to serving on the USAC Board of Directors, Matthew represents CTIA on the FCC's Disability Advisory Committee and North American Numbering Council.

 Matthew is a graduate of Ohio University and received his J.D. from New York Law School, where he was editor-in-chief of Media Law & Policy and participated in the Advanced Communications Law & Policy Institute.
 He is admitted to the bars of New York and Washington, D.C. and also served as an adjunct professor of law in the scholarly writing program at the George Washington University School of Law focusing on the Federal Communications Law Journal.

-Mr. Tinic has a Bachelor of Arts from the University of Western Ontario and a Masters of Applied Science from the University of Denver.
+Atilla’s 25-year Information Technology and telecommunication career began with leadership positions at Bell Canada, Bell Sygma, Saville Systems, American Management Systems (AMS) and tw telecom.
+He received his Bachelor of Arts from the University of Western Ontario and his Master of Applied Science from the University of Denver.

 Kathy is Director of the Mid-Atlantic Telehealth Resource Center (MATRC).
 MATRC was established in September 2011 with the mission of providing technical support and other resources to Delaware, Kentucky, Maryland, North Carolina, Pennsylvania, Virginia, West Virginia and Washington DC in order to advance the adoption and utilization of telehealth within the MATRC region.
 Kathy is an Assistant Professor of Public Health Sciences at the University of Virginia School Of Medicine, faculty member at the Healthy Appalachia Institute and adjunct faculty member in the L. Douglas Wilder School of Government and Public Affairs at VCU where she has been teaching an online graduate level Research Methods course since 2008.